 Christian: We teach that a God-centered life of devotion and service (rather than a man-centered life of ambition and pleasure) is to be seen as the purpose, means, and ends of one's life.
 To that end, we encourage the joyful work of prayer, saturation in the Word of God, and tenacious trust in Jesus Christ.

 Co-School: Greenhouse offers invested faculty partners and curriculum to complement your homeschool.
 Trustworthy faculty and staff are available to coach and advise as you home educate.
 We provide a partnership community of lifelong learners and like-minded teachers and parents.
+Read what some parents are saying.

 extending your homeschool